Chapter 1: University Policies and Regulations

 Vanderbilt Visions is a first-semester, University core program of The Martha Rivers Ingram Commons.
-Through a curriculum of discussions and activities, small groups facilitated by faculty members and undergraduate peer mentors address the social, academic, cognitive, and cultural transitions students experience during their first semester at Vanderbilt University.
+Following a curriculum of discussions and activities, small groups facilitated by faculty members and undergraduate peer mentors lead small groups of first-year students through weekly discussions of the Commons Reading as well as other topics related to addressing the academic, cognitive, social, and cultural transitions students may experience during their first semester at Vanderbilt University.
 All first-year students must observe the attendance policy of Vanderbilt Visions.
 Failure to do so may result in corrective action through the University’s accountability process.

 [ Back to Top ]